How To Find Real Crude Oil Sellers And Buyers In Nigeria

 1).
 Cost Insurance and Freight (CIF):

 Here, the crude oil seller will handle everything from loading the vessel and sending the crude oil to wherever the buyer wants it delivered.
+They buy from the NNPC on FOB terms and ship to the crude oil buyer on CIF terms.

 2).
 Freight On Board (FOB):